-Columbus, Dublin, Powell, Westerville, Lewis Center, Hilliard, Delaware, New Albany, Blacklick and others 20 miles from Worthington
+Powell, Westerville, Lewis Center, Hilliard, Delaware, New Albany, Blacklick, Grove City and others 25 miles from Worthington

 Certified Professional Trainer